What it’s all about

 The CommsChampion Ecosystem also provides several higher-level libraries for managing some widely used open binary communication protocols.
 These libraries abstract away the protocol messages and provide a convenient and easy-to-use API.
 All of the provided libraries strive to adhere to the following principles:

-• Offer the ability to customize the data structures and/or available functionality via compile-time configuration: This makes it suitable for embedded systems (including bare-metal ones without heap).
+Offer an ability to customize the data structures and/or available functionality via compile-time configuration: This makes it suitable for embedded systems (including bare-metal ones without heap).

 The list of currently available protocol handling libraries can be found on the Projects page.